valadaptive/ntsc-rs-website/src/docs/building-from-source.md

 <details>
 <summary>Linux</summary>

-1. Follow the part of the [standalone installation instructions](../standalone-installation#installation-linux) about installing GStreamer.
-In addition, you'll need to install the GStreamer development packages:
+1. Install the dependencies listed in the [standalone installation instructions](../standalone-installation#installation-linux).
+2. In addition to the GStreamer runtime packages listed in the above step, you'll need to install the GStreamer development packages:
     - For **Ubuntu, Debian, and Linux Mint**:
       ```
       sudo apt-get install libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev